-In 2009 the NZ government revised the ETS legislation (see fact sheet 4 for detail).
-As a result Agriculture will be included in the Emissions Trading Scheme from 2015.
+Agriculture will be included in the Emissions Trading Scheme from 2015.
 Initially there will be a 90% free allocation of credits which means that farmers will be liable for 10% of their livestock emissions (energy and fertiliser will be paid separately).
-This amounts to 288 NZUs in 2015 for this farm.
-At present milk and meat processors will pay this on behalf of the farmer.
-At \$25/NZU this will amount to a levy of about 3c/kg beef, 6c per kg sheepmeat and 2.5c/kg milk solids.
+This amounts to 243 NZUs in 2015 for this farm.
+Milk and meat processors will pay this on behalf of the farmer.
+At \$25/NZU this will amount to a levy of about 1.5c/kg milk solids, \$9 per head for cattle and \$1 per head for sheep at slaughter.
 The free allocation will reduce by 1.3% per year on year from 2016 onwards.
 This is shown on the graph over the page.